Periodic boundary conditions: Conserved properties

-Under periodic boundary conditions, the linear momentum of the system is conserved, but Angular momentum is not.
-Conventional explanation of this fact is based on Noether's theorem, which states that conservation of angular momentum follows from rotational invariance of Lagrangian.
-However, this approach was shown to not be consistent: it fails to explain the absence of conservation of angular momentum of a single particle moving in a periodic cell.
-Lagrangian of the particle is constant and therefore rotationally invariant, while angular momentum of the particle is not conserved.
-This contradiction is caused by the fact that Noether's theorem is usually formulated for closed systems.
+Under periodic boundary conditions, the linear momentum of a system is conserved, but angular momentum is not.
+The conventional explanation of this is based on Noether's theorem, which says that conservation of angular momentum follows from rotational invariance of Lagrangian.
+But this approach has been shown to be inconsistent: it fails to explain the absence of conservation of angular momentum of a single particle moving in a periodic cell.
+Lagrangian of the particle is constant and therefore rotationally invariant, but its angular momentum is not conserved.
+This is because Noether's theorem is usually formulated for closed systems.
 The periodic cell exchanges mass momentum, angular momentum, and energy with the neighboring cells.

 When applied to the microcanonical ensemble (constant particle number, volume, and energy, abbreviated NVE), using PBC rather than reflecting walls slightly alters the sampling of the simulation due to the conservation of total linear momentum and the position of the center of mass; this ensemble has been termed the "molecular dynamics ensemble" or the NVEPG ensemble.
 These additional conserved quantities introduce minor artifacts related to the statistical mechanical definition of temperature, the departure of the velocity distributions from a Boltzmann distribution, and violations of equipartition for systems containing particles with heterogeneous masses.
 The simplest of these effects is that a system of N particles will behave, in the molecular dynamics ensemble, as a system of N-1 particles.
 These artifacts have quantifiable consequences for small toy systems containing only perfectly hard particles; they have not been studied in depth for standard biomolecular simulations, but given the size of such systems, the effects will be largely negligible.